AnthonyPatton/AnthonyPatton/README.md

 ---

-## Software Engineer on a mission.
+## Software Engineer on a mission to create and inspire.
 ## I enjoy exploring new technologies and developing software solutions.